 Note: this is a review unit provided by System76.
-That being said, this is still a no-bars-held-back review.
+That being said, this is still an honest review.

 The Serval WS is a laptop/workstation hybrid assembled by the folks over at System76.
 Their company is based in Denver, Colorado, USA.
 System76 is also responsible for Pop!_OS – the Linux distribution that’s based on Ubuntu.

 Going to System76’s website, we can see that they sell a wide range of desktops, laptops, servers, and even mini desktops.
 Though the parts for their machines are from China, the components are assembled in the US.

 As far as their laptop lineup is concerned, the Serval WS is the only one that has an AMD processor.
 Their upcoming Pangolin also features a non-Intel CPU, but this unit is not currently available for testing yet.

 When selecting any of their hardware products, you have the ability to customize what components come installed and even the distribution that comes pre-installed.
 As an example, the base Serval WS configuration includes a Ryzen 7 3700X, a RTX 2070, 8 GB DDR4 RAM clocked at 3200 MHz, 240 GB M.2 storage, and Pop!_OS 20.10.
 For other distro choices, there is:

 For an additional $435, you can upgrade the processor to a Ryzen 9 Pro 3900.
 For memory, you can have as much as 64 GB.
 Up to 8 TB NVMe storage can be requested for the base hard drive, and you can add a second NVMe drive that also can store as much as 8 TB.